nygman/hscript/README.md

   e.g.: `john-doe-blog.com`, `facebook.com/john.doe`, `twitter.com/john.doe`, `github.com/john.doe`.
 * `icon` *optional string*: **Author's Image URL**
   Image that represents the author, package, etc: `john-doe-blog.com/john.png`
-  Currenly not displayed.
+  Currently not displayed.
 * `unblocker_rules` *required map*: **Routing rules for the sites to Unblock**
 * `unblocker_rules.RULE1` *required map*: **Unblocker rule/site ID**
   Replace `RULE1` with the rule ID.
   * `unblocker_rules.fb` for unblocking facebook.com
   * `unblocker_rules.wiki` for unblocking wikipedia.com
   * `unblocker_rules.goog-us` for unblocking google.com via the US
   One hscript package can have multiple rules/sites.
-User can enable each site independantly.
+User can enable each site independently.
 * `unblocker_rules.RULE1.description` *optional string*: **Description of the rule**
 * `unblocker_rules.RULE1.link` *optional string*: **URL of the site this rule Unblocks**
 * `unblocker_rules.RULE1.icon` *optional string*: **Image URL of the rule/site**
 * `unblocker_rules.RULE1.os` *optional array of strings*: **OS/device support**
   Default when undefined: `["windows","windows8","android"]`.
-  If the rule doesn't work for you on all OS/devices, then it's likely you will need to spcify the host per OS/device as the site or app have different IPs from one OS/device to another.
+  If the rule doesn't work for you on all OS/devices, then it's likely you will need to specify the host per OS/device as the site or app has different IPs from one OS/device to another.
 * `unblocker_rules.RULE1.def-ext` *optional array of strings*: **Default extensions**
   Default when undefined: `["gif","png","jpg","mp3","js","css","mp4","wmv","flv","swf","json","mkv"]`.
   Note: `def-ext` is used by default by `if` cmds when undefined in `RULES1.cmds[].if[].ext`